-Prescribed Fire Managers with the Champaign County Forest Preserve District plan to do annual prescribed burning of forest, prairie, wetland, and old fields through the months of February and March.
+Prescribed Fire Managers with the Champaign County Forest Preserve District plan to do annual prescribed burning of forest, prairie, wetland, and old fields through the month of November.
 Prescribed fires will take place at Lake of the Woods and River Bend Forest Preserves in Mahomet, Sangamon River Forest Preserve in Fisher, Homer Lake Forest Preserve in Homer and the Middle Fork River Forest Preserve in Penfield.
 Prescribed burns are weather permitting and will be conducted during the day.

 Fire Managers are certified in several classes of prescription and local fire agencies are contacted prior to any burns.